pcn/pcn_ideas/README.md

  invoke fsync again and again.
 Think about these options (non-exclusive things to explore):

-   a.
-Log to syslog
+   1. Log to syslog
-   b.
-Log to tempfs (less likely to block?)
+   2. Log to tempfs (less likely to block?)
-   c.
-Write to log periodically
+   3. Write to log periodically
-   d.
-Write to log on signal
+   4. Write to log on signal
-   e.
-Need to log time taken for fsync, as well as approximate overhead of
-      the library call.
+   5. Need to log time taken for fsync, as well as approximate overhead of the library call.

  3. It costs extra time to do important things.